332 LASB Building | 979-845-5021 | email@example.com | VITA | Website

-Florian Hollenbach received his PhD in political science from Duke University.
-Before joining the Department of Political Science at Texas A&M in the fall of 2015, he was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+Florian Hollenbach received his PhD in political science from Duke University in May 2015.
+During the 2014/2015 academic year, he was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.

-His research focuses on the political economy of taxation and redistribution, specifically the development of fiscal capacity in authoritarian regimes.
-In addition, he is interested in the political geography of conflict and political methodology, specifically Bayesian statistics.
+His substantive research focuses on the political economy of state capacity and state development, specifically the development of fiscal capacity and taxation in authoritarian regimes.
+He is currently working on multiple manuscripts that investigate the origins of fiscal capacity in non-democracies and the consequences of variations in fiscal capacity for democratic politics.
+In addition, he works extensively in political methodology, specifically Bayesian and spatial statistics.